 To hear Shawn Williams tell it, Brian Nieves is the best baseball player to put on a Swenson jersey, only you’d never know it if you asked Nieves.

-On May 14, the Northeast Times will celebrate its 29th annual Sports Awards Banquet at Cannstatter’s.
+On May 20, the Northeast Times will celebrate its 30th annual Sports Awards Banquet at Cannstatter’s (9130 Academy Road).
 In next week’s edition, the paper will publish a special banquet pullout section highlighting in detail all of this year’s winners.